davebarnwell/Event/README.md

 PHP Event supports two kinds of event handlers, Observer (**Observable**) & **Mediator**, both are about watching a subject object but differ whether the event is updated (triggered) at an an instance [Observable](src/Observable.php) or global level [Mediator](src/Mediator.php).
-When an event is updated in either instance a variable number of arguments can be passed to the observers, it's up to you to define whats required.
+When an event is updated in either instance a variable number of arguments can be passed to the observers, it's up to you to define whats required, but can include a reference to the subject object for instance which can be very useful.

 - **Mediator**: when you want to have a central event handler, event names are application wide, so it's good to use dotted event names, eg. *album.track.added* when an event is updated (fired), if the subject that updates the event